exercism/awk/exercises/practice/list-ops/.docs/instructions.append.md

 get used.
 They are available to be assigned scalar values in the function that are not stored in the global namespace.

-* If you assign a scalar value to a parameter, that is local to the function.
+- If you assign a scalar value to a parameter, that is local to the function.
-* If you assign a scalar to a variable not named in the parameter list, that variable is global.
+- If you assign a scalar to a variable **not** named in the parameter list, that variable is global.

-By convention, in the function signature local parameters are separated from the expected parameters by whitespace.
+By convention, in the function signature the expected parameters appear first followed by some whitespace and then the local parameters.
+An example:

 ```awk
 function add(a, b,    total) {